-With the emergence of greatly successful egg freezing technologies, more and more women are choosing to delay starting a family to focus on their careers or find the right life partner.
-Fertility preservation services like egg freezing provide a way for them to safeguard their fertility, despite the passage of time.
+Fertility preservation services like egg freezing provide a way for women to safeguard their fertility, despite the passage of time.

 Egg quantity and quality begin to diminish when a woman is in her 20s.